coracle-social/pomade/README.md

   - for BIP-340 compatibility, when creating partial signatures, signers have to compute the group commitment, and if it's `y` is odd then all the public nonces and their own private nonce is negated;
   - for BIP-340 compatibility, then signing challenge is computed with `taggedhash("BIP0340/challenge", group-commitment-x || user-pubkey-x || event_id)`;
   - because it felt appropriate, other parts of the algorithm that would use hashes also use `taggedhash()` with different tags, the code will speak better than I can.

+There are a few denial-of-service attack vectors and privacy leaks in this spec, which are to a certain extent unavoidable with email-based login and recovery.
+Keep these in mind when directing users to use this or another approach for login.

+- Anyone can initiate a recovery or login flow for any email address, spamming the mailer service and the end user's email inbox.
+This is mitigated by using one-off client keys to sign messages, such that neither a user's pubkey nor email is visible.
+This attack is only possible if an attacker knows which bunkers a given email is registered with.
+- Malicious email services can block registration, recovery, and login if they choose not to send messages to certain emails.
+- Signers have access to user pubkeys and email services have access to user emails, but neither have access to both, preventing trivial correlation.
+However, email hashes are not salted, so it is possible to break the hashes given a list of valid emails.